Where can you Stream A&E?

-There are plenty of options to watch A&E to get your fix of Storage Wars or The First 48 without a cable subscription.
+There are plenty of options to watch new episodes of A&E, so you can get your fix of Rescue Cam or The First 48 without a cable subscription.

 You don’t need Comcast, Spectrum, Cox, or anything else that comes with a triple-digit bill every month.
 Premium cable channels aren’t exclusive to cable or satellite TV companies anymore.

 The cheapest way to live stream new A&E episodes as they air is through Philo.